+Product Ladders

+Staff Contact Caton, Tom

+Purpose To provide technical support to the ANSI A14 Committee for Ladder Safety and

+Ladder Standards, which maintains consensus safety standards for various types of

+ladders.

-Next Action Continue to monitor and provide technical support to the ASTM F15.24 subcommittee in its work maintaining the ASTM F2923 safety standard on children's jewelry.
-Product Ladders Staff Contact Caton, Tom Purpose To provide technical support to the ANSI A14 Committee for Ladder Safety and Ladder Standards, which maintains consensus safety standards for various types of ladders.
-Activities The safety standards within this committee's scope of responsibility include: Wood Ladders (ANSI A14.1); Portable Metal Ladders (ANSI A14.2); Job Made Wooden Ladders (ANSI A14.4); Portable Plastic Reinforced Ladders (ANSI A14.5); Portable Special Duty Ladders (ANSI A14.10); Mobile Ladder Stands and Mobile Ladder Stand Platforms (ANSI A14.7); and Safety Requirements for Disappearing Attic Stairways (ANSI-ASC A14.9).
+Activities The currently available safety standards within this committee's scope of

+responsibility are: Wood Ladders (ANSI A14.1); Portable Metal Ladders (ANSI A14.2); Fixed Ladders (ANSI A14.3); Job Made Wooden Ladders (ANSI A14.4); Portable Plastic Reinforced Ladders (ANSI A14.5); Mobile Ladder Stands and

+Mobile Ladder Stand Platforms (ANSI A14.7); and Safety Requirements for Disappearing Attic Stairways (ANSI-ASC A14.9).
 The ANSI ASC A14.8 subcommittee completed a draft ladder accessory standard for review by the ANSI ASC A14 Committee.
-The utility step stool standard was awaiting approval of changes made by the subcommittee before going back to the full committee for review.
-In 12/11, CPSC staff sent a letter to the task group's chairman about working together on gathering ladder incident data.
-Next Action Staff will monitor the ANSI ladder meeting minutes and will provide appropriate technical support at the task group and subcommittee meetings.
-Product Lighters, Cigarette Staff Contact Khanna, Rik Purpose To provide technical support for the maintenance and revision of the ASTM Standard Consumer Safety Specification for Lighters (ASTM F400-04) and the ASTM Standard Consumer Safety Specification for Utility Lighters (ASTM F2201-10) in order to improve product safety.
-Activities An anticipated task group meeting to explore the expansion of the scope of the ASTM F15.02 subcommittee did not occur during this reporting period.
+The utility step stool standard continues to need changes to be made by the subcommittee before going back to the full committee for review.
+In 12/11, CPSC staff asked the task group's chairman about working together on gathering ladder incident data.
+CPSC staff commented on a NIOSH Ladder Safety presentation to the A14 Committee; the pending program is to be made available as a smart phone application.

+Next Action

+Staff will monitor the ANSI ladder meeting minutes and will provide appropriate technical support at the task group and subcommittee meetings.

+Product

+Lighters, Cigarette

+Staff Contact

+Khanna, Rik

+Purpose

+To provide technical support for the maintenance and revision of the ASTM Standard Consumer Safety Specification for Lighters (ASTM F400-04) and the ASTM Standard Consumer Safety Specification for Utility Lighters (ASTM F2201-10) to improve product safety.

+Activities

+An anticipated task group meeting to explore the expansion of the scope of the ASTM F15.02 subcommittee did not occur during this reporting period.
 The subcommittee continued to discuss the desirability of definition refinements to include maximum vapor pressure to address potential hazards with refillable lighters.
+At the 6/12 meeting, the subcommittee considered the refinement for lighter gas to include a maximum vapor pressure requirement in addition to the current minimum vapor pressure specification and formed a technical task group to look deeper into this issue.
+The subcommittee chairman provided an update on the formation of a technical task group to explore and propose to the full subcommittee the expansion of the scope of ASTM F15.02, to include developing additional safety standards for products that are associated with lighters and non-lighter products that use similar technologies and fuels, as well as generating light and/or heat with or without flame.
+Technical task groups were formed to look into home/kitchen and hobby butane torches, as well as multi-flame lighters.

+A proposal to expand the scope of ASTM F15.02 to develop a new standard to address safety hazards with solid, semisolid, and gel fuels used in consumer products was considered.
+A representative from Sterno provided background on firepot and gel fuels and requested this subcommittee consider including these products in its scope.
+No objections were made, but the subcommittee asked for additional information that is to be provided by the Sterno representative.

+Next Action

-Next Action Participate in the ASTM F15.02 subcommittee's next meeting in 6/12.
+Participate in the ASTM F15.02 subcommittee's next meeting on 6/12/13.

+Product Mattresses

+Staff Contact Campbell, Jacqueline

+Purpose To assist in the development of an International Organization for Standardization

+(ISO) standard for mattress flammability, based on the test method specified in the CPSC's Standard for the Flammability (Open-Flame) of Mattress Sets (16 CFR part

+1633).